 Last Site of Irish Lights

 Mizen Head has long been the last sight of Europe for many a fisherman before setting off to the vast open waters of the Atlantic take over.

 The signal station was originally built in 1906.
 It was permanently manned until 1993 and was a major communication center for those transatlantic-bound ships.

 Mizen Head was one of Marconi’s first telegraph stations and housed Ireland’s first radio beacon.

-It was from nearby Crookhaven that Marconi worked on his signalling experiments to send a wireless his signal across the Atlantic Ocean.
+It was from nearby Crookhaven that Marconi worked on his signaling experiments to send a wireless signal across the Atlantic Ocean.